tytydraco/yessleep/out/Three_years_ago_I_was_murdered_at_my_best_friends_wedding_Now_Im_hunting_that_bitch_down_Before_her_family_find_me_first.md

 He didn’t sound like he was intentionally being a dick.
 I figured he was just out of touch, after finding out his family were insanely rich.
 I didn’t really think much about it, until I refused to buy a cocktail at a club, and again, he had given me that look.
 This time he was fully looking down on me. instead of questioning why I was refusing to buy it, he reached into his wallet with an over-exaggerated sigh and pulled out a wad of cash before plucking out a twenty dollar bill and slamming it down on the bar.

 Now, I was drunk.
 Several strawberry daiquiris down, I had no interest in buying a cocktail which sounded like a euphemism.
 I would usually stay quiet, but at that point I was pissed.
 So, I made a point of sliding the money back to him, getting up, and pulling my best friend onto the dance floor.
 Adam joined after acting like a spoiled child and realizing neither of us were going to buy into his shit—and we mostly forgot about it.
-But then that kind of shit kept happening—and happening—until he finally revealed his true colors and freaked out a restaurant had seated us near “other people.”
+But then that kind of shit kept happening—and happening—until he finally revealed his true colors and freaked out at a restaurant who had seated us near “other people.”

 Adam said it was because of privacy, and yet had no problem when a B-list celebrity came to sit down.
 Astrid did yell at him and make a deal that he wasn't like that, and he pulled a face like a second grader, promising not to it again.

 And then went onto throw money on a homeless person and record it for his Instagram.

 Again, he tried to justify it by saying he was giving to charity, which Astrid bought—to a degree.
 I stopped agreeing to hang out with them because every time we did, he would either go on an out of touch rant or be passive aggressive to others.
 All with this handsome smile and quirk of an eyebrow which was not cute in the slightest.
-I don’t know why he thought he could win her over with that.
-At this point I was so close to telling Astrid that he wasn’t worth it, and was actually an entitled, rich asshole, but I think I had already lost her at that point.
+I don’t know why he thought he could win her over with that

+At this point I was so close to telling Astrid that he wasn’t worth it, and was actually an entitled, rich asshole, but I think I had already lost her.

 There was no saving her.
 She was starstruck by his way of life, gushing to me about their spontaneous trip’s around the world, as well as Adam’s family’s multi-million dollar mansion (which apparently had three swimming pools).
 I’m sure the glitz and glam was part of what was blinding her, but the guy himself was exactly what she wanted.
 Adam was “funny” and “cute.”